onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 [^1]:
 The GraphSync interface is used internally for communication between services and is not used directly by users, but is included in the table for reference.
+The information in the table is the same for the GraphSync interfaces of Oneprovider and Onepanel and omitted in tables that follow.

 [^2]:
 The interface caveat must match the interface on which the request has been